ClickAndObey/dropwizard-dockerized-service/README.md

-# dropwizard-dockerized-service
+# java-dockerized-service

-Example dropwizard service that is dockerized, and easily loads up in to Intellij.
+Example java webservice (dropwizard) that is dockerized, and easily loads up in to Intellij.